This is my most favorite of all adobos! My mom includes a little pork belly in it making its taste more amazing.

 - Pull out head, innards and transparent ribs to clean the squid.wash with water and drain.Discard head but keep the tentacles.

-- Squeeze ink sacs in 2 cups water then mix in a cup of vinegar, salt,4 cloves of minced garlic.
+- Squeeze ink sacs in water then mix in vinegar, salt,4 cloves of minced garlic.
 Boil pork belly and squid in this mixture then set aside.

 - In a deep pan, sauté onions and garlic in heated oil.
 Add pork and fry until a little brown.